J. H. Oldham: Works

 His book Christianity and the Race Problem (1924), against scientific racism, has been called "a sophisticated attempt to develop an alternative Christian analysis of racial relations by attacking the determinism of Stoddard and Grant, both of whom are cited, on scientific, economic, and ethical grounds".
 His proposed solutions, however, have been criticised as vague.
 At the time of publication it was reviewed positively by Christiaan Snouck Hurgronje.

 Oldham was a principal leader in organizing and writing and editing material for the "Conference on Church, Community, and State", known as the Oxford Conference of 1937.

 At the First Assembly of the World Council of Churches in 1948 Oldham contributed the important paper "A Responsible Society".

 In later work he was influenced by Ludwig Feuerbach, Eberhard Grisebach and Martin Buber.

 His book Life is Commitment (1959) is based upon a course of lectures given to the London School of Religion.

+Collections

+The University of Leeds holds a collection of papers and letters concerning The Moot donated by Rev. O.S.
+Tomkins.
+The Institute of Education (IOE), University College London holds Sir Fred Clarke's set of The Moot's circulated discussion papers, 1939-1942, which were given to the IOE by Lewis Arnaud Reid when he retired.